How to Introduce Pear to Baby

 - Yellow: Bartlett, Bosc, Comice

 Pears Provide a Variety of Textures: Offering your baby a variety of safe textures is key to avoid choking.
 Thus, a ripe (or overly ripe) pear is essential.
 To know whether your pear is ripe, check the neck of the pear by applying gentle pressure to the stem end (neck) with your thumb.
-If it yields to pressure, then it’s ripe and ready to be served in a variety of ways to your baby!
+If it yields to pressure, then it’s ripe and ready to be served to your baby!
 Here are a few textures to try with your little one:

 - Thick Pear Smoothie from a Cup: Offer baby a thick smoothie by blending ½ of an overripe pear and 2 oz of breastmilk (or formula) from the ezpz Tiny Cup.
 This thicker texture will support the baby in learning how to swallow safely from an open cup, an important feeding milestone.